ryul1206/zotero-gscc-background-worker/README.md

 If you want to update the citation count directly, not in the background, I recommend [Justin Ribeiro's Zotero extension](https://github.com/justinribeiro/zotero-google-scholar-citation-count).
 This background worker is compatible with his extension in most cases.

+> *CAUTION.
+This v1.0-beta1 is the initial rough version.
+As a result, if you configure a webhook to connect to Discord or Slack, you may receive many worthless messages.*

 ## Quickstart

 ### 1. Prepare `secret_cfg.yml`